rav3ndust/nightshadeNix/README.md

 ![image](https://user-images.githubusercontent.com/35274771/219997226-98b5ec17-179f-47b6-afb4-7d31ca02ea43.png)

 GNOME is quite extensible, despite plenty in the GNU/Linux community saying otherwise.
-It's simple on Nix-based systems, as well, since you can easily install extensions of your choice by including packages from the `nixos.gnomeExtensions` family.
+It's simple on Nix-based systems, as well, since you can easily install extensions of your choice by including packages from the `nixos.gnomeExtensions` family in your `configuration.nix` file.

+Conversely, you could also install them the `nix-env` way.
+For example, if you wanted the *Burn My Windows* extension, you'd execute this command:

+`nix-env -iA nixos.gnomeExtensions.burn-my-windows`

 **nightshadeNix** uses these GNOME extensions: